Best Internet Providers in Austin, Texas

 What's the final word on internet providers in Austin?

 Within the city limits of Austin, cable internet is still the most ubiquitous internet connection you'll find.
 As far as cable internet providers go, Spectrum and Astound Broadband present solid value with their offerings.
-But as we've often mentioned in our CNET home internet coverage, fiber internet trumps cable every time.
+As we've often mentioned in our CNET home internet coverage, fiber internet trumps cable every time.
 If your address is serviceable for Google Fiber or AT&T Fiber -- and thankfully, both companies are continuing to expand their fiber networks within ATX -- then you shouldn't give signing up a second thought.

 Internet providers in Austin FAQs